 4. Social security payments

-If you were employed, your employer would simply stop paying the social security for you when your contract finished.
+If you were employed before your departure, your employer will simply stop paying your social security instalments when your contract finishes.
 There are no social security payments returned to you for leaving the country.

 5. Health insurance

-If you’re leaving to another EU country, you have to cancel your Czech public insurance as you’re legally allowed to only have one EHIC card with full coverage.
+If you’re leaving to another EU country, you have to cancel your Czech public insurance as you’re legally allowed to only have one EHIC card with full coverage in all the Member States.
 In some countries, your new insurance provider will do this for you.
 Ask in advance.

 6. Finishing your rental contract